Youngmj1994/Basic-Sorting-Algorithms/README.md

 8. Heap Sort - Comprable speed to quicksort, much better speed in regards to sorted arrays.
 ![Heap](/SortingImages/heap.PNG)

-For this specific test, Radix Sort came out the fastest when the array was unsorted.
-However if you have the possibility of a sorted array, it would be best to go with Merge sort.
+For this specific test, Quick Sort came out the fastest when the array was unsorted.
+However if you have the possibility of a sorted array, it would be best to go with Merge sort, or even Radix sort.